 While hundreds of temples of all ages and sizes dot the city, few carry the majesty or importance of Wat Pho.
 Built before Bangkok became the capital, it's home to a 46 metre reclining Buddha.
 The enormous feet of this golden giant are exquisitely decorated in mother of pearl and compete for your attention with the richly embellished chedis housed throughout the grounds.
 Standing sentinel for centuries, these 91 concertinaed towers soar above you, cutting the skyline with their gleaming spires.

 The nearby Grand Palace, once the official residence of the Thai royal family and still the spiritual heart of the country, remains one of the most venerated landmarks in Bangkok.
 Within the complex lies Wat Phra Kaew, or Temple of the Emerald Buddha, home to one of the most famous statues in the Buddhist world, carved in the 14th century from a single piece of jade.

-Over the river, Wat Arun, ornately carved with tiny pieces of coloured glass and porcelain set into the stonework, is captivating as the sun sets and the full palate of colours is washed with an orange hue.
+Over the river, Wat Arun, ornately carved with tiny pieces of coloured glass and porcelain set into the stonework, is captivating as the sun sets and the full palette of colours is washed with an orange hue.

 Cycling around Bangkok

-Cycling isn't something you'd automatically associate with a visit to Bangkok, but jumping on to a bicycle and heading across the Chao Praya River to the quieter side of the city is a great way of getting a bit of exercise and seeing a world far removed from the frenetic activity of the city centre.
+Cycling isn't something you'd automatically associate with a visit to Bangkok, but jumping on to a bicycle and heading across the Chao Phraya River to the quieter side of the city is a great way of getting a bit of exercise and seeing a world far removed from the frenetic activity of the city centre.